mcore1976/gpstracker/README.md

 Source file options :

-main.c - file for ATMEGA328P when RI/RING is CONNECTED to SIM800L - the lowest power consumption (<3mA)
+main.c - file for ATMEGA328P when MCU goes into POWERDOWN mode - the lowest power consumption (<3mA)

-mainb.c - file for ATMEGA328P when RI/RING is NOT CONNECTED to SIM800L - this version is most stable now but power consumption is slightly higher (~6mA)
+mainb.c - file for ATMEGA328P when MCU periodically checks SIM800L 2G network status - this version is most stable now but power consumption is slightly higher (~6mA)

-main3.c - file for ATTINY2313 when RI/RING is CONNECTED to SIM800L - the lowest power consumption (<2mA)
+main3.c - file for ATTINY2313 when MCU goes int o POWERDOWN mode - the lowest power consumption (<2mA)

-mainb.c - file for ATTINY2313 when RI/RING is NOT CONNECTED to SIM800L - this version is most stable now but power consumption is slightly higher (5mA)
+mainb.c - file for ATTINY2313 when MCU periodically checks SIM800L 2G network status - this version is most stable now but power consumption is slightly higher (5mA)

 For smallest chip ATTINY2313 the code takes about 2KB of Flash memory so the chip memory gets completely full.